Code-Institute-Submissions/the-vinyl-aficionado/README.md

 - The carousel slider on the home page provides the visitors with a nice visual animation, as well as giving them the option to sign up for the newsletter by clicking the button on the first slide.

-- There is form validation on subscription form, an alert displays if name or email fields are empty.

-- In the first two sections a call to action button prompts the user to another section.
+- There are other 3 call-to-action buttons that can be found on the home page, taking the user to visit all the sections contained in the shop.

-- Hover animations are used on the cards (box shadow appears) in the about section and the social media icons (grow in size) in the footer section.
+- Hover animations are used on the navigation items in the navigation menu (underline from left), and the social media icons (float shadow) in the footer section.

-- Contrasting colours and aria labels are used to ensure site supports visually impaired visitors.

-- Some images of trees can be clicked on and the user will be brought to [another site](https://www.curio-eco.com/world/tagged-trees/2538832?lat=53.34427142201096&lng=-6.316257453758462&zml=18) that pinpoints the exact location of the tree.
+- All the products listed in the page shop, under the categories of vinyl and accessories, are provided via my own website [therecordbloke.com](https://therecordbloke.com).
+All the clothing products are provided via another third party called [wastedheroes-shop.com](https://www.wastedheroes-shop.com/).
+The call-to-action buttons will allow the user to go directly to both sites and place orders.

 ### Features Left to Implement